banbreach/tweeptwist/README.md

 ------
 Given the rate-limit restrictions on the API, checking each username is time consuming.

+The algorithm does not try to be aggresive: shorter usernames are not expanded to the full 15 character limit.

 The algorithm may list genuine, and even irrelevant usernames.
 The number of tweets; friend- and follower counts are some key parameters that can help